AntoineSoetewey/datanalyze/content/trainings.md

 ## Personalized training

-[Contact me](/#contact) if you want to create your training.
-It could be a mix of all other trainings, or anything around statistics and/or data analysis with R.
+[Contact me](/#contact) if you want to create a personalized training.

+It could be a mix of trainings mentioned on this page, or anything around statistics and/or data analysis with R.